 Revenues from the Broadband segment, which accounted for 51% of total revenues in fiscal 2006 and 64% of total revenues in fiscal 2005, decreased from \$100.0 million in fiscal 2005 to \$64.4 million in fiscal 2006.
-Advertising product revenues were \$15.2 million for the fiscal year ended January 31, 2006 as compared to \$13.2 million for the fiscal year ended January 31, 2006 as compared to \$86.9 million for the fiscal year ended January 31, 2006 as compared to \$86.9 million for the fiscal year ended January 31, 2005.
+Advertising product revenues were \$15.2 million for the fiscal year ended January 31, 2006 as compared to \$13.2 million for the fiscal year ended January 31, 2005.
+Video-on-demand product revenues, excluding software development revenues, decreased to \$42.6 million for the fiscal year ended January 31, 2006 as compared to \$86.9 million for the fiscal year ended January 31, 2005.
 Revenues from video-on-demand product for the fiscal year ended January 31, 2005 were increased by \$1.1 million for the adjustment recorded in connection with the final agreement with Comcast (See Note 11 to Financial Statements) concerning incentive common stock purchase warrants.
 The decrease in Broadband revenues reflects a decline in demand by U.S. cable operators, including a significant decline in revenues from our largest U.S. customer and price decreases partially offset by increased revenues from the initial deployment of video-on-demand systems in Europe and the new middleware software revenues of \$6.5 million from customer contracts acquired from Liberate Technologies.
 This decrease was also partially offset by an increase in revenues from our Advertising products due to an increase in demand for digital advertising systems, reflecting cable operators' replacement of the analog technology with digital technology.